oipat/poht/README.md

 a Simple blog
 ====
 Initially an exercise project for school: a simple blog.
-Now I use it to test it to test stuff and iterate the application structure to match best practices of Spring and web.
+Now I use it to test Spring/Web stuff.

 Some technologies used:
 * Java EE Web